 Sharing: May express anger, pain, or sadness – but without excessive drama or need to defame the person who hurt us in order to “get back at them.”

 Venting: Whiny, harsh, ridiculing, arrogant, and even violent.
 Such a conversation will easily lead to full-blown sobbing, not because of the circumstances, but because of the huge drama that we’ve created around them.
-The sobbing is part of the drama – its objective is to emphasize what was said and win us sympathy.
+The sobbing might as well be part of the drama – used to emphasize our words and win us sympathy.

 Choice of words

 Venting: Wording filled with accusations and self-justification.
-Harsh and intense words will be used regarding our situation and toward the other person.
+Harsh and intense words are being used to describe our situation and our judgment and opinion of the other person.

 Sharing: Neutral.
-Although emotions such as anger or sadness may appear on our face.
+Although our facial expression may show emotions such as anger or sadness.

 Venting: Intended to magnify the drama by emphasizing our judgment and aversion toward the person we are speaking about, or our own misery.

 Sharing: A sense of relief may be felt upon sharing.
-Yet, if we are over the need for drama, we might as well feel the intensification of the negative emotions if we’ve been accidentally caught by self-pity.
+And if we’ve been accidentally caught by self-pity and have enough self-awareness, we’ll feel the intensification of the negative emotions .

 What Should You Do If Someone Repeatedly ‘Vents’ to You?